Over the course of 20 seasons, Doug Allison has established himself as one of the most successful and respected head coaches in all of college soccer.

-Allison enters his 20th season as Furman’s skipper with an overall winning percentage of .679(247-107-37) which ranks 17th in the nation among active coaches in NCAA Division I.
+As Furman’s skipper, Allison has posted an overall winning percentage of .678(259-112-42) which ranks among the top 20 in the nation among active coaches in NCAA Division I.

-Since Allison took over the Paladin soccer program in 1995, Furman has been one of the most successful programs in the nation, claiming nine Southern Conference regular season titles and six SoCon Tournament championships.
-Allison has produced 98 All-Southern Conference selections, 30 all-americans, nine MLS Draft picks and two United States National Team standouts.
+Since Allison took over the Paladin soccer program in 1995, Furman has been one of the most successful programs in the nation, claiming nine Southern Conference regular season titles and seven SoCon Tournament championships.
+Allison has produced 103 All-Southern Conference selections, 30 All-Americans, nine MLS Draft picks and two United States National Team standouts.

 Allison was named NSCAA South Region Coach of the Year in 1999, 2011 and 2013.
 He has been named Southern Conference Coach of the Year six times and was honored in 1999, 2000, 2003 and 2011 as the recipient of the Furman University J. Lyles Alley Coach-of-the-Year award.